 “PULSE has instilled the importance of community in me and made me focus more on where I’m currently living, finding the value and growth within a community.”

 Amy Wisseman, from Oakton, Virginia, completed her undergraduate degree at The College of Wooster with a major in Global and International Studies.
 During her time in school, she was a supervisor in the Phonathon Center where she oversaw the operation and personnel of a call center and developed relationships with parents and university alumni.
 She was also involved with her university’s Student Government Association as a Senator-At-Large and was very politically engaged in her community.
-Amy is a part of the South Hilltop cohort and serves at the Jefferson Regional Foundation.
+Amy is a part of the South Hilltop cohort and served at the Jefferson Regional Foundation.
 Amy was interviewed by Bonnie Evans.